GeorgeWeb/syclref/_api-docs/apis.h/cl%253A%253Asycl%253A%253Ahandler/functions/parallel_for/index.md

 ---

-1. Parallel_for will enqueue the precompiled kernel syclKernel to be executed a number of instances working in parallel over the number of global work items specified by . range
+1. Parallel_for will enqueue the precompiled kernel syclKernel to be executed a number of instances working in parallel over the number of global work items specified by range.

    **Parameters:**